Rajayne/CRAPractice/README.md

 - data passed to component
 - immutable, cannot change its own property

+State:

+- data specific to component
+- can change

 > **Exporting:** Can export default value or by name

 > **Importing:** If importing by name, must import using curly brackets.